Saturday, April 1, 2023

 Summary:

 Besides Jackie Chan, one must not overlook the role that Sammo Kam-Bo Hung (The Magnificent Butcher) plays in Heart of the Dragon.
-Not only did he direct Heart of the Dragon, he also portrays Jackie Chan’s mentally disabled brother.
+Not only did he direct Heart of the Dragon, but he also portrays Jackie Chan’s mentally disabled brother.
 Over the years, Jackie Chan and Sammo Hung have appeared in numerous films.
 They have a tremendous amount of chemistry, and with Heart of the Dragon, their performances are perfectly in sync.
-That said, the rest of the cast are all very good in their roles.
+That said, the rest of the cast are all excellent in their roles.

 Anyone who wants their martial arts films to be wall-to-wall action set pieces Don’t let Heart of the Dragon’s melodrama turn you off.
 It is a well-expected story that is engaging, and when there are action sequences, there are exceptionally executed moments of jaw-dropping action that one has come to expect from Jackie Chan and Sammo Hung.
 Ultimately, Heart of the Dragon is a very satisfying blend of melodrama and action.